• Home

 • We will be using NSDA Campus.
 Make sure that your students have active Tabroom accounts well ahead of the tournament.
 Otherwise, they won’t be able to compete.

-• Cameras should be on but are not required.
+• Students and Judges should have Cameras on.
 This is a safeguard against outside assistance, and it is an important accessibility feature.
 Cameras also help maintain the social atmosphere of speech and debate.
+That said, if there is a significant reason you need the camera off, you are not required to have the camera on.

 At all times, treat each other with courtesy and respect.
 Every person.
 Every room.
 We want a fun, positive, and educational environment.